 If you manage multiple sites, encourage employees to work at other locations where occupancy is lower during those days

 In figure 4 below, we illustrate trend lines for all Mondays over a 2 month period below.
 The data depicts patterns of severely under utilised desk space every Monday.
 The recommendation here would be to investigate further with the team/department where the under utilised desks are located and if needed, negotiate alternative ways to better use the space.

 Historically occupancy data was often collected through manual surveys (and many companies still do this), it would not be possible to capture this level of detail immediately and implement quick changes.

-Capturing data through sensor tech is only half the equation, having a robust team and data platform to interpret and transform this into tangible solutions gets you to the finishing line.
+Capturing data using occupancy sensors is only half the equation, having a robust team and data platform to interpret and transform this into tangible solutions gets you to the finishing line.